Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Under (144.5)

-Alabama has a 20-12-0 record against the spread this season compared to Maryland, who is 20-11-0 ATS.
-In terms of going over the point total, games involving the Crimson Tide are 15-17-0 and the Terrapins are 11-20-0.
-The two teams average 152.9 points per game, 8.4 more points than this matchup's total.
-Over the last 10 contests, Alabama is 4-6 against the spread and 8-2 overall while Maryland has gone 6-4 against the spread and 6-4 overall.
+Alabama has put together a 20-12-0 record against the spread this season, while Maryland is 20-11-0.
+In terms of hitting the over, games involving the Crimson Tide are 15-17-0 and the Terrapins are 11-20-0.
+The two teams combine to score 152.9 points per game, 8.4 more points than this matchup's total.
+In the last 10 games, Alabama is 4-6 against the spread and 8-2 overall while Maryland has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.